Last Updated on November 4, 2022 by Dr Gustavo Assatourians DDS

-Early treatment is aimed at intercepting any condition that may influence the growth pattern, tooth development, and eruption.
+Early treatment or tooth extraction is aimed at intercepting any condition that may influence the growth pattern, tooth development, and eruption.
 Timely intervention of ankylated teeth is indicated to prevent or control the occlusal and eruptive disturbances previously described.

 The follow-up should be carried out by means of biannual clinical and radiographic examinations, where the physiological root resorption, the degree of infraocclusion and the development of the successor permanent tooth should be evaluated.